AndrewPomorski/cli_tools/README.md

-# Commmand Line Utility Tools.
+# Command Line Utility Tools.

 This is a collection of scripts and tools I wrote over time out of boredom, laziness or to try and simplify some everyday boring, repeatable tasks I do at work or with my hobby projects.
 Every file has a simple description of it's functionality and usage, so feel free to explore.